rice-solar-physics/EBTEL3/README.md

 ## Purpose

 Compute the evolution of spatially-averaged (along the field) loop quantities using simplified equations.
 The instantaneous differential emission measure of the transition region is also computed.
 This version incorporates all the modifications from Paper 2 and is written in modular form for clarity.
 DEM parts unchanged except for TR pressure correction (see Paper 2).

+EBTEL3 relaxes the assumption of subsonic flows and implements an adaptive grid instead of computing quantities at uniform timestep of 1 second (see Paper 5).

 ## Inputs